 Horses can be dun, palomino, bay, black, buckskin, chestnut, gray, roan, white, pinto, leopard spotted, and many other colors.
 If this is all new to you, don't worry, just breed the colors that you like and there's a good chance you'll get more of them.
 You may even get an unexpected color from recessive genes.

-The color genes include extension, agouti, dun, cream and pearl, gray, silver dapple, tobiano, roan, frame overo, splashed white, sabino and dominant white, leopard complex, and mushroom.
+The color genes include extension, agouti, dun, cream and pearl, gray, silver dapple, tobiano, roan, frame overo, splashed white, sabino and dominant white, leopard complex, mushroom, champagne, and tiger eye.
 These genes are testable in real life and likewise they can be tested in game by using a book on a horse.
 There are also hidden genes, not testable, controlling traits with genetics that are not known in real life.
 Flaxen, seal brown, sooty, rabicano, shade variation, and how quickly or slowly a gray horse changes color are all affected by these hidden genes.

 Speed, health, and jump strength: